DreamShark-Bytes/gift_exchange/README.md

 # Output
 1. dictionary of assignments =
-    - key = the userID of the "giver" in the Exchange
+    - key = the uniqueID of a "giver" User
-    - value = the userID of the "receiver" in the Exchange
+    - value = the uniqueID of a "receiver" User
+    - **Notes**:
-    - **Note**: userID is the output from passing a user object to the `f_uniqueID` parameter
+        - uniqueID is the output from passing a user object to the `f_uniqueID` parameter
+        - This isn't added to your history object.
+You will need to evaluate the Exchange and decide if you like it and add it to your history, or want to run the program again for different results (keeping the parameters the same or changing them).

 # Feature Ideas
 These are features I'd like to implement in future versions of the code
 1. Have fall backs calculations for things like: HistoryLimit and Restrictions.
 This is in case no assignment configurations can be found with the current restrictions and we need a little "give".
 2. Consider alternatives to the `weightedShuffle` method used in the `f_compatibility` paramter
+3. Allow closed pairing to be optional, through another parameter.